Home Lodging, Camping & Kayaking Food, Dining &Wine Antiques Art Galleries

 The Blue Heron Restaurant and Tavern is the spot for food, drink and good company.
 Continue past the Blue Heron down Steelhead Blvd and you will find The Inn at Duncans Mills.
 Beautiful gardens, a hearty breakfast and antique-filled rooms invite the traveler.

 Across Highway #116, on the north side of town, the historic DeCarly’s General Store, built in 1888, is still in operation as The Duncans Mills General Store and offers a wide variety of good foods, gifts and necessities.
-Right next door is Weavers and Dreamers, a shop filled with magic and fun that has something for everyone.
-Home of the Troll!

 Worldly Goods is located on Main Street right next door to Cape Fear Cafe.
 It is housed in one of the oldest buildings in Duncans Mills, John Orr’s Saloon, built in 1877.
 Inside Worldly Goods you will find exotic and exciting treasures from all over the world.

-Wine Tasting of Sonoma County greets the traveler heading west and touts the oldest building in Duncans Mills, which was once located on Pig Alley on the south side of town.
+Sophie's Cellars greets the traveler heading west and touts the oldest building in Duncans Mills, which was once located on Pig Alley on the south side of town.
 Walk through the colorful garden and miniature vineyard and enjoy a taste of Sonoma County wines.

 As you round the curve into Duncans Mills from the east, to your immediate right, you will see The Superintendent’s House snug against the hill.
-Over the bridge on Moscow Road you will find Casini Ranch Campground.
-They offer camping sites in sun or shade along the Russian River and feature the famous “Brown’s Pool” for the lucky fishermen.

 For a special one day adventure or a weekend stay in West Sonoma Country, do the loop west of Highway #101, destination point, Duncans Mills.
 Call (707) 865-1318 for more information.